cherrisimo/oekolopoly-rl/README.md

 ## Installing

-Python 3.8 is needed for the module pytype.
+Python 3.8 is needed for the module [pytype](https://github.com/cherrisimo/pytype).

-Create a new environment with tensorflow and required python version installed as followed:
+Create a new environment with tensorflow and the required Python version installed as followed:

 ```shell
 conda create -n env_name tensorflow python=3.8